AbdelRahmanH1/TODO-app/README.md

 - Get a specific task: Send a `GET` request to `/v1/tasks/:id`.
 You need to be authenticated and authorized to access your own tasks.
 - Mark a task as completed: Send a `PATCH` request to `/api/tasks/complete/:id`.
 You need to be authenticated and authorized to mark your own tasks as completed.

+## Testing

+Testing is an essential part of the development process as it helps ensure the reliability and correctness of the application.

+### Testing Frameworks

+This project uses Jest as the testing framework for unit and integration tests with superTest .

+### To install Jest, run:

+         ```bash
+         npm install --save-dev jest

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository, create pull requests, and open issues.